 Trial Management Conference

-Prior to trial being held, the parties must attend a Trial Management Conference.
+Prior to the trial being held, the parties must attend a Trial Management Conference.
 The parties and each of their lawyers appear before a Judge who will not be the Trial Judge.
 The Trial Management Conference is a final effort to encourage the parties to settle the issues or at least narrow the issues as much as possible.
 If the case does not settle, the amount of time required for the trial is discussed and a trial date is set.

-If the Application is not settled at the Trial Management Conference, the parties proceed to Trial.
+If the Application is not settled at the Trial Management Conference, the parties proceed to trial.
 At trial, witnesses may be called to present oral evidence.
 Each party has the opportunity to cross-examine all witnesses called by the other party.
 Once all the evidence is presented and the lawyer for each party has made closing arguments, the Judge will make his or her judgment.
 Sometimes the judge will make the decision at the end of the trial and sometimes the judge will take some time to consider the matter further and will render a decision later on.

 Generally, the winning party in a court action, whether on a motion or at a trial, is awarded Costs.
 What this means is that the losing side will pay some or all of the winning side's legal fees and disbursements.
 Which party receives costs and how much are at the discretion of the judge.